OlehDutchenko/OlehDutchenko/README.md

 ## Hey there, I am Oleg 👋

 I am front-end developer at @WezomAgency from Ukraine.
-I love OpenSource buildings tools that make developer live more ease and effective.
+I love creating open-source tools that make a developer's life easier and more efficient.

 <a href="https://github-readme-stats.vercel.app/api/top-langs/?username=dutchenkoOleg&layout=compact">